West7780/RaceConsole/README.md

 get which pins you should attach the sensors to..

 Attach the Arduino via USB to a linux computer (Such as a raspberry pi zero w).
 Ensure that it has the latest version of python 3.8 installed.
-If the Arduino is

 Copy the entire repository to your home folder.
 Call the repository with Python3.
 Ex: Python3 RaceConsole